isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-spiders/index.md

 [arachnids](https://www.nationalgeographic.com/news/2004/6/[spider](https://pestpolicy.com/can-you-drown-a-spider/)-sense-fast-facts-on-extreme-arachnids/)
 .
 In this article, I'm going to show you how to get rid of spiders using a simple Four-Step process.
 The methods will range from chemical-laden and all-natural techniques.
 - *As the local temperatures increase, so do the bugs come out in numbers.
-Hence, you'll require to think seriously consider pest control including getting rid of spiders.�*
+Hence, you'll require to think seriously consider pest control including getting rid of spiders.*

 ## How to Get Rid of Spiders (7 Effective Tips)
 ### Step 1: Spider Identification